ries-lab/SimuFLUX/README.md

 ### Usage

-Navigate to the `examples` folder.
+Open MATLAB.
+In MATLAB, navigate to the `MATLAB/examples` folder.

 ## Python